Microsoft Word DOCX – export config usage

 </para>

-As of pso-docx version 0.6.1, the @numbered and @prefixed on <indent> can be used to apply different Word styles to PSML <para> with @prefix or @numbered="true".
+As of pso-docx version 0.6.1, the @numbered and @prefixed on <indent> can be used to apply different styles in Word to PSML <para> with @prefix or @numbered="true" as follows:

 If the paragraph is numbered, or has a prefix, it can be transformed into a fieldcode in the output.
 This is defined by the <fieldcode> element under the corresponding indent/numbered or indent/prefix.